Disabled Debt Disaster

 Dear Dollar Stretcher,

 Harriet's situation is not that unique.
-A recent study of 1,500 people who had filed for bankruptcy showed that nearly half of them said that illness, injury or medical bills were responsible for their predicament.
+A study of 1,500 people who had filed for bankruptcy showed that nearly half of them said that illness, injury or medical bills were responsible for their predicament.
 It also showed that families headed by women were twice as likely to give that reason.
 Although Harriet is in a very tough situation, there are some things that she can do to help avoid bankruptcy.

 Her first step should be to examine monthly expenses.
 Remember, she'll actually have to live on less than her income.
 That's because the interest due on past commitments will consume some money each month.
 So she needs to be ruthless about cutting expenses.